oknozor/blog/content/01_reverse_AO2.md

 +++
-title = "Reverse engineering Age of empire II - Part I - Text Helpers" date = 2021-07-28
+title = "Reverse engineering Age of Empires II - Part I - Text Helpers" date = 2021-07-28
 +++

 ## Introduction

-In this blog serie I will share my Ao2DE reverse engineering journey.
-I will try my best to spare you all the boring details, hour of diggin through AoE2 game data and abandonned github repository.
+In this blog series I will share my Ao2DE reverse engineering journey.
+I will try my best to spare you all the boring details, hour of digging through AoE2 game data and abandoned github repository.

-People have been reverse engineering Ao2 for two decade and I wouldn't be going anywere if it was not standing on those giant shoulders.
+People have been reverse engineering Ao2 for two decade, and I wouldn't be going anywhere if it was not standing on those giant shoulders.

-I won't go to deep in the actual implementation but I will asume some basic coding knowledge along the articles.
+I won't go to deep in the actual implementation, but I will assume some basic coding knowledge along the articles.
 I will use the following languages/technologies: Rust, Java, Quarkus, Postgresql.

-The work I am doing here will be shared on github under the [scout.gg](https://github.com/scout-gg) organization.
+The work I am doing here will be shared on GitHub under the [scout.gg](https://github.com/scout-gg) organization.
 At the moment most of our repositories are not ready to use and are still in private mode.
 We will release everything once we are ready.
 Meanwhile, anyone wanting to contribute is more that welcome.